England | Scotland | Wales | Northern Ireland | Ireland

 Meningitis B has been added to NHS child vaccine schedule

-Agreement has now been reached for the supply of Meningitis B vaccine ( Bexero) by GSK.
-The programme is to be offered to babies once they reach two months and may include a catch up programme.
+Meningitis B vaccine ( Bexero) .
+This vaccine is offered to babies once they reach two months and may include a catch up programme.

 The vaccine is thought to provide 73% protection against meningitis B, which should significantly reduce the number of cases.